coburnw/python-coefficients/README.md

+# Python Coefficients
-# Python Coefficients. a method to generate and use sensor calibration coefficients
+a manager to generate and use sensor calibration coefficients